lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 Well, worry not, our Store hero is here to save the day.

 A Store is actually a simple concept: **it's an object that wraps an observed state**.
-It allows the store to be passed as reference and the state to be observed by VueJs in order to be reactive.
+It allows the store to be passed as reference and the state to be reactive.

 I promise it's simpler than it sounds.
-Imagine wanting to store a `hero` and `level` variables so that they can be available everywhere — e.g. in your navbar, your settings page, etc.
+Imagine wanting to store two variables `hero` and `level` so that they can be available everywhere — e.g. in your navbar, your settings page, etc.

-You could do this by creating a new `hero.js` file inside a `stores` folder.
+You could do this by creating a new `super-hero.js` file inside a `stores` folder.
 That file would simply export an object with these values.

 ```js
 export default {